rhysbrettbowen/G-closure/README.md

 ### .append(input): G ###

-appends the input to all elements, can be a function, string or Node/NodeList
+appends the input to all elements, can be a function, string or Node/NodeList or G, will clone the input if there is more than one element

 ### .appendTo(input): G ###

 appends all the elements to the element which matches the input which can be a G, element, selector or function returning and element

+### .after(input): G ###

+inserts the input after the element which can be a function, string or Node/NodeList or G. If there is more than one element then the input is cloned

+### .insertAfter(input): G ###

+puts the elements after the input which can be a function, string or Node/NodeList or G

+### .before(input): G ###

+inserts the input before the element which can be a function, string or Node/NodeList or G. If there is more than one element then the input is cloned

+### .insertBefore(input): G ###

+puts the elements before the input which can be a function, string or Node/NodeList or G

 ### .clone(deep): G ###